A note from a juror…

 He grew up in Orange County, attending Chapel Hill High School.
 He obtained a degree in Political Science from UNC-CH, and a law degree from the UNC School of Law.
 Volunteer work has always been an important extension of Judge Baddour in the community.
 He has volunteered with the Women’s Center (Volunteer of the Year, 2001) the Chapel Hill-Carrboro YMCA Board of Directors (President, 2001), and the Chatham County YMCA.
 Since the merger between all triangle-area YMCAs, he has been a Board member of the YMCA of the Triangle.

-Judge Baddour currently serves as President of the Susie Sharp Inn of Court, which is a group of trial and appellate judges, attorneys, and law students and faculty (from UNC-CH, Campbell, and NCCU) who meet six times a year to hear speakers on various legal and professional issues.
+Judge Baddour is a member and former President of the Susie Sharp Inn of Court, which is a group of trial and appellate judges, attorneys, and law students and faculty (from UNC-CH and NCCU) who meet six times a year to hear speakers on various legal and professional issues.
 The purpose of the Inn is to promote and enhance professionalism in all disciplines within the Bar by creating a diverse, collegial, and congenial association of skilled attorneys dedicated to sharing their philosophies, knowledge, and experiences and willing to contribute to members’ continuing education through tutorials on timely subjects.
 The Inn provides a unique opportunity for professional and personal enrichment.

 Judge Baddour serves on the Administrative Office of the Courts (AOC) Judicial Forms Committee, as a liaison to the N.C.
 Conference of Superior Court Judges.
 The Criminal Forms Subcommittee, on which he serves, is charged with creating, reviewing, and updating all criminal forms used by the court system.